CriticalGameEror/CriticalMiningTech/README.md

 ### Permissions (all below are given only to operators):

-criticalmining.*: Gives all permissions under criticalmining
+`criticalmining.*`: Gives all permissions under criticalmining

-criticalmining.blockhardness: Gives the permission to use the blockhardness command
+`criticalmining.blockhardness`: Gives the permission to use the blockhardness command

 ### Commands: